Manual currency prices

 Checkout and Payment Links present customers with popular payment methods compatible with their local currencies.

-For example, for customers located in the Netherlands, Checkout and Payment Links convert prices to Euros and also present popular Dutch payment methods like iDEAL.
+For example, for customers located in the Netherlands, Checkout and Payment Links convert prices to EUR and also present popular Dutch payment methods like iDEAL.

 You can configure which payment methods you accept in your payment methods settings.